logsol/wavedeck/README.md

 Wavedeck turns a Raspberry Pi into a portable multi-track recording device.

 Connect a multi-channel audio interface and a MIDI device via USB to a Raspberry Pi (or similar) to start recording your band or dawless jams.
 Send a MIDI note to toggle the recording mode.
 This will record multi-channel wave files onto your SD card.
 Some audio interfaces even have integrated MIDI functionality, which eliminates the need for a separate MIDI device.
-The current recording toggle state is indicated back to the device to light up a status LED.
+The current recording toggle state is indicated back to the MIDI device to light up a status LED.

 # Example setup diagram